backup/backup/README.md

 end
 ```

-With this in place, run `whenever --update-crontab backup` to write this Ruby syntax to the crontab in cron-syntax.
-The operating system will now invoke `backup perform --trigger sample_backup` every 6 hours.
+With this in place, run `whenever --update-crontab backup` to write the equivalent of the above Ruby syntax to the crontab in cron-syntax.
+Cron will now invoke `backup perform --trigger sample_backup` every 6 hours.
 Check out the Whenever project page for more information.

 Documentation
 -------------